timruffles/mobile-drag-drop/README.md

 _While this may be a good intent to give the user an overview on where he is and where he could drop something, it is quite choppy and interrupting UX._
 _You can try it out yourself and see what suits your application best ;)_

+`TODO need solutions that works with iOS 9.. badly..`

 **Initialize**

 ```JavaScript